Can Narcissists Change? The Answer is Complicated

 The Maturing Narcissist

 On a more hopeful note, psychologists often note that many outgrow their narcissistic tendencies in their thirties.
-The change changeoften results from the difficulties of marriage, children, and hard work at a career.
+The change often results from the difficulties of marriage, children, and hard work at a career.
 Life has a way of humbling us all, does it not?
 But this is not pathological narcissism or Narcissistic Personality Disorder which the experts are discussing.
 This is merely the spectrum of selfish and egotistical traits that we all exhibit at one time or another.
 So what does the husband or wife of the possible narcissist need to know about the possibilities of change?

 Reality Check